spicelang/spice/docs/docs/install/linux.md

     ```

     !!! warning
         The support for Raspbian is at the experimental stage.
-Please File a bug ticket on <a href="https://github.com/chillibits/spice/issues/new/choose" target="_blank">GitHub</a> if there occurs a bug for you while installing.
+Please file a bug ticket on <a href="https://github.com/chillibits/spice/issues/new/choose" target="_blank">GitHub</a> if there occurs a bug for you while installing.

 ### Install from package file
 You can also install Spice from a Linux package.